dsmsuite/dsmsuite.github.io/user_guide.md

 > For backwards compatibility it currently it still is unchanged with respect to the original DSM plug in format,
 > but this could change in the future.

-## Transformer
-A transformer can be used to apply transformations on the DSI file.
-These transformations can for example:
-* Add transitive relations e.g. for C++ not only direct includes, but also indirect includes.
-* Transform elements, so they are moved in the element hierarchy.
-This feature can be used to analysis potential refactorings  as as described in the [DSM Overview](dsm_overview).

 ## DSM builder
 The DSM builder uses a DSI file to create a DSM file.
 To build the DSM file it:
 * Reads the components and elements from the DSI file.